BlackHolePerturbationToolkit/SpinWeightedSpheroidalHarmonics/index.md

 -5.5776273646788261891028539326
 ```

-Note the output tracks the precision of the output so it is very easy to compute high precision results.
+Note the output tracks the precision of the input so it is very easy to compute high precision results.

 ## Small frequency expansions